The Book, Unfolded (Part 1)

 In his essay, Hill shares how his sense of himself as a reader and writer is impacted by a culture in which the act of reading text is considered to be a more authentic and, as he describes it, a more “pure” engagement with written text than listening to a narrator read it aloud.
 When well-meaning friends in his social media feed describe themselves as “only” listening to a book, what do they mean?
 When one of Hill’s professors offers René Descartes’ claim that sight is “the noblest” of the five senses to his class for discussion, where does this leave the reader who, like Hill, doesn’t have a strong sense of sight?

 Hara, for his part, approaches our range of senses differently than Descartes.
 In conversation with the Dutch podcast Typeradio, Hara reflects: “Every sense is combined.
 Sight is not solitary.
 Sight is related to smell and touch and hearing.”
 According to Hara, the emphasis we currently place on our sense of sight is a cultural imbalance.
-In Hara’s estimation, the haptic qualities of the codex are central to its value.
+In Hara’s estimation, the haptic qualities which he sees in the codex are central to its value.
 This actually puts him in agreement with the champions of printed books in Hill’s essay, the ones like Oliver Sacks, who, upon losing his eyesight, mourned the loss he experienced of “real books” — the printed codex — and the many who, without thinking, position tablets and audio books as less authentic.
 The difference, I think, is that Hara finds joy in the form of the paper codex, without diminishing the value of other formats.
 To me, this is not only a much more practical approach, it is also kinder and more open, more interesting.
 Using this lens, I can sympathize deeply with Sacks about his loss of access to the codex experience, but I can also consider Hill’s reading life as authentic in its own right.

 In this nook of the universe